Mylène Farmer: 2008–2014: Point de suture, Bleu noir and Monkey Me

 Farmer's seventh studio album, Point de Suture, was released on 25 August 2008, debuting at number one on the French album chart.
 Along with its lead single "Dégénération", the album features more electronic instrumentation and is predominately uptempo.
-Other singles released from the album include "Appelle mon numéro" and "C'est dans l'air", bothof which charted at number one on the French singles chart.
+Other singles released from the album include "Appelle mon numéro" and "C'est dans l'air", both of which charted at number one on the French singles chart.

 Following the release of the album, Farmer embarked on her fifth concert tour entitled Mylène Farmer en tournée.
 The tour saw Farmer play in stadiums for the first time in her career, giving concerts at the Stade de France, Stade de Genève and King Baudouin Stadium, as well as a number of arenas in France and Russia.
 A live album, N°5 on Tour, was released on 7 December 2009, which was followed by a DVD of her Stade de France concerts.

 Farmer recorded a duet with French Chanson singer Line Renaud entitled "C'est pas l'heure".
 In November 2010, Farmer recorded her vocals for a cover of "Never Tear Us Apart" with Ben Harper for Australian band INXS's album Original Sin.

 2010 also saw the release of Farmer's eighth studio album, Bleu noir.
 Produced by RedOne, Moby and British alternative band Archive, it entered the French album chart at number one and remained at the top for three consecutive weeks.
 It was the 9th best-selling album in France in 2010, with more than 300,000 copies sold in only three weeks.
 "Oui mais... non", the album's lead single was released in October 2010 and went on to become the singer's most successful single since 2002.
 In promotion of the album, the singles "Bleu Noir" and "Lonely Lisa" were released.

 Farmer's second greatest hits collection, titled 2001.2011, was released in late 2011, featuring all singles recorded after 2001's Les Mots, and a new single titled "Du temps".

 In early 2012, Farmer said that she was recording a new album which was to be released late 2012.
 The lead single, "À l'ombre" had its radio premiere in October 2012, and the album, Monkey Me entered the French charts at number one in December 2012.In support of Bleu noir and Monkey Me, Farmer embarked on the Timeless 2013 concert tour, starting in September 2013.
 More than 500,000 people in total attended the tour, which visited arenas in France, Belgium, Switzerland, Belarus and Russia.
 The live album of the tour was released in December, with an eponymous film shot in widescreen during the shows in Lyon.